-Like most crops in the tropics and elsewhere, several pests, fungal and viral diseases, and pathogenic nematodes that damage shoots, leaves, pods, flowers, and tubers of the winged bean and associated yield loss have been reported (Khan, 1982; Reddy, 2015; Fortuner et al., 1979; Okada et al., 2017).
+Like most crops in the tropics and elsewhere, several pests, fungal, viral diseases and pathogenic nematodes that damage shoots, leaves, pods, flowers, and tubers of the winged bean and associated yield loss have been reported (Khan, 1982; Reddy, 2015; Fortuner et al., 1979; Okada et al., 2017).
 Although the management practices of most pests and diseases are available (Reddy, 2015), the absence of comprehensive solutions makes screening germplasms and cultivars in different regions using a uniform evaluation process of pests and diseases a research priority for winged bean.
 This type of research could include screening for resistant lines and involve modern techniques such as marker-assisted breeding to develop resistant varieties and cultivars (Erskine, 1979; Tanzi et al., 2019) that would promote more comprehensive cultivation of winged bean (Eagleton, 2019; 2020).
-In addition to the biotic stresses, research into addressing abiotic stresses (e.g., drought, salinity, waterlogging, acid, and toxicity is limited (Rüegg, 1981; Tanzi et al., 2019).
+In addition to the biotic stresses, research into addressing abiotic stresses (e.g., drought, salinity, waterlogging, acid, and toxicity is limited (Ruegg, 1981; Tanzi et al., 2019).
 These additional stresses must be investigated by conducting multi-locational trials to ensure that several varieties or cultivars tolerant to such conditions are available (Mohanty et al., 2013; Michael, 2019a).
 For example, in the humid tropics, acid soil problem is an issue, and such studies are required to identify the most tolerant varieties (Michael et al., 2015; 2016; 2017).

 The performance of winged bean is dictated by the site-specific agro-climatic conditions, making cultivars from different areas difficult to be cultivated widely (Michael, 2021; 2023).
 The findings of early studies, for example, Claydon (1975; 1978; 1983), Erskine & Khan (1980), Khan & Erskine (1976), Khan & Erskine (1978) and Khan et al. (1977) are available but are not extrapolatable due to the limitations in the scope.
 The agronomic practices of other sites and on different soil types or crop production systems (e.g., intercropping vs monoculture) are additional (Rahman et al., 2014).
 Therefore, studies dealing with the growth and yield performances of promising varieties or cultivars must be conducted (Mahto et al., 2009), including cultivating winged bean with other legumes to improve the soil conditions (Lenz and Broughton, 1981).
 In some places, soil fertility is still an issue for large-scale production (Michael, 2019b) of winged bean; therefore, studies dealing with how to use the dry matter of winged bean as amendments need to be investigated, and perhaps, under different soil conditions, e.g., in acid soils, drought or saturated soil conditions.

-Finally, the overall aim of any agronomic and genetic improvement endeavour must be to improve plant productivity, make it fit to be cultivated using different practices, and grow under other agroclimatic conditions (Topas & Michel, 2023).
+Finally, the overall aim of any agronomic and genetic improvement endeavour must be to improve plant productivity, make it fit to be cultivated using different practices and grow under other agroclimatic conditions (Topas & Michel, 2023).
 The endeavour must address nutritional and ANF issues, biotic and abiotic stresses, and help understand how to improve the agroclimatic conditions of the production sites, e.g., by nodulation and N-fixation by winged bean's association with microbes (Tanzi et al., 2019).
 Investigations on the activities of the microbes under different stress conditions and stages of the growth of winged bean are needed to understand the roles of the microbes under such conditions and how to manage the stress conditions during cultivation.
 This is an essential step to the sustainable production of winged bean as the supply and availability of inorganic fertilizers are limited, and affordability is an issue, e.g., in poor economies.

 The specific-objective of this study was to assess the changes in soil chemistry induced by a set of winged bean varieties collected from different agroclimatic conditions within PNG following soil amendment with different organic matter sources of varying nutrient content.